lilidan/easy-swift-localize/README.md

-////You can change the suffix ".loc" if it conflics with your code
+////You can change the suffix ".loc" if it conflicts with your code